-Our Reggio-inspired approach for preschool through Grade 8 is unique to Richmond and is framed using the Sabot Five Rs – our educational framework and the foundation upon which our students build their learning and understanding, creativity, ideas, and wonder.
+Our Reggio-inspired approach for preschool through Grade 8 is unique to Richmond, and is framed by the Sabot Five Rs—Respect, Responsibility, Relationships, Relevance, and Reflection.
+These principles serve as the foundation for all learning at Sabot School, empowering students to build their understanding, creativity, and wonder.

 Children have curious and open minds.